 In 2013, Blanco was chosen to serve as the fifth inaugural poet of the United States.
 Blanco performed “One Today,” an original poem he wrote for the occasion, becoming the youngest, first Latino, immigrant, and openly gay writer to hold the honor.

 Blanco has written and performed occasional poems for such organizations as Freedom to Marry, the Tech Awards and the Fragrance Awards.
 In May of 2013, Blanco wrote “Boston Strong,” which he performed at the TD Boston Garden Benefit Concert and at a Red Sox game at Fenway Park.
 Following his performances, he released a limited edition Boston Strong chapbook, with all proceeds going to those most affected by the Boston Marathon bombings of 2013.

 Blanco has received numerous honors for his writings and performances, including an honorary doctorate from Macalester College, the Woodrow Wilson Visiting Fellowship, a Florida Artist Fellowship, and a Bread Loaf Fellowship.
+He was also named the first ever education ambassador for the Academy of American Poets.
 He continues to write and perform for audiences around the world.
 In addition to his occasional poetry and performances, he is currently working on a full-length memoir and is collaborating with renowned illustrator Dav Pilkey on a children’s book.
 Blanco has taught at Georgetown University, American University, Writer’s Center, and Central Connecticut State University.
 He currently lives in Bethel, Maine.